The Ten Most Iconic Hot Hatch Cars Ever

 05 – Ford Focus RS MK 1

 What is not to like about this stunning car from Ford?
 From the precision delivered by the independent rear suspension to the aggressive, bullish stance it had on the road, it just worked on every level.
-Typical hot hatch drivers will also have loved the dazzling OZ alloy wheels and 2 litre engine.
+Typical hot hatch drivers will also have loved the dazzling OZ alloy wheels and 2 liter engine.
 With over 200bhp thrown out by this beast, you had plenty of power and speed when pulling away at a junction.
-Torque steer also made it a real drivers car and there were lots of gadgets inside the cockpit to play with too.
+Torque steer also made it a real drivers car.
+And there were lots of gadgets inside the cockpit to play with too.
 Although the original MK1 Focus was a great hot hatch, this took it to another level.

 04 – Honda Civic Type R EP3